Ionospheric dynamo region: Migrating solar tides

-Semidiurnal Lunar Tides
+Semidiurnal lunar tides

 The dominant migrating lunar tide is the (2, 2) mode depending on lunar local time.
 Its maximum pressure amplitude near the ground is 6 Pa, which is far below the meteorological noise.
 Therefore, it is not simple to detect such a small signal.
 Because it is an internal waves, its amplitude increases with altitude, reaching values at 100 km height two orders of magnitude larger than on the ground.